brianpmaher/haunt/README.md

 - `setup.bat` - Setup the project and all of its dependencies
 - `build-all.bat` - Build the engine and editor
 - `build-engine.bat` - Build the engine
-- `build-engine.bat` - Build the editor
+- `build-editor.bat` - Build the editor

 ### Linux